 In general, our programs are a mix of lectures, labs, artist talks, field trips, plus lots of time to experiment and create.
 It's intensive but will probably be one of the most freeing, creative, and productive times of your life.
 How lucky for you to have found us!

-If you are selected to attend the School, we can send you an official letter of participation if that helps, but we don't have the capacity to help out much more than that.
-That being said, if you will require a visa, send us an email and we'll make reviewing your application a priority so do get in touch: firstname.lastname@example.org
+If you're selected to attend the School, we can send you an official letter of acceptance, but we don't have the capacity to help out much more than that.
+That being said, if you will require a visa, send us an email and we'll make reviewing your application a priority so do get in touch: email@example.com

 This is a grassroots program driven only by passion and a belief in the power of art, technology, and education as an inevitable force for creating positive social change.
 While we do have a fiscal sponsor, OpenTechSchool e.V., we're currently in the process of establishing ourselves as a legal non-profit entity.